simonsupercool/qfunk/README.md

    python test.py
    ```

-If all tests pass then, otherwise please raise an issue that includes the failed test output.
+If all tests pass then the installation was a success, otherwise please raise an issue that includes the failed test output.

 <!-- USAGE EXAMPLES -->
 ## Usage

-We need to add examples of the code here - mainly the highlights of the open systems stuff I think - really just one or two examples.
-We also need to add an examples folder filled with example code and some kind of directory for it.
-These sorts of things are what decide if anyone actually uses our package.
+As a general package for quantum information, most standard linear algebra operations are available in qfunk that pertain to this field.
+On top of this more specific functionality is available, primarily dealing with quantum optics and open quantum systems.
+Specific examples of which may be found in the examples folder.

 _For more examples, please refer to the [Documentation](https://example.com)_